serebrov/notes/2014-12-19-aws-opsworks-mongo-and-nodejs.md

 │   ├── ...
 ```

-Here we have Berksfile which descibes dependencies:
+Here we have Berksfile which describes dependencies:

 ```ruby
 source 'https://supermarket.getchef.com'